Turkish MPs vote for Sweden's Nato accession

 "They [the Hungarians] will back down and ratify," said Shea, citing also the strategic gravity of the situation.

-"Today we see that Russia is now on a permanent war footing.
+"Today, we see that Russia is on a permanent war footing.
 It has converted large parts of its industry to war production.
 It is importing large quantities of Iranian and North Korean weapons.
-It is mobilising hundreds of thousands of its young men," he added.
+It is mobilising hundreds of thousands of its young men," he said.

-"Putin has made it clear that Russian sees the West as an existential threat and he is using propaganda and political coercion to condition Russian society to accept war as inevitable and necessary.
-Even Russian school children now undergo military training," said Shea, who now teaches war studies at Exeter University in the UK.
+"Putin has made it clear that Russia sees the West as an existential threat and he is using propaganda and political coercion to condition Russian society to accept war as inevitable and necessary.
+Even Russian school children undergo military training," said Shea, who now teaches war studies at Exeter University in the UK.

-"You cannot live next door to this kind of country and not lose sleep at night," he said.
+"You cannot live next door to this kind of country and not lose sleep at night," he added.